 The Department for Children, Youth and Families respectfully requests legislative authorization to enter into a contractual agreement with Berkshire Farm Center and Services for Youth-Home Run Program for the provision of Juvenile Justice Prevention Services.
-The requested contract term is for January 1, 2022 - December 31, 2022 for the amount of \$214,839.
-The contract has an option for two (2) additional one (1) year renewals.
+The requested contract term is for January 1, 2023 - December 31, 2023 for the amount of \$214,839.
+This is the first of two allowable renewals for this agreement.
 The total prevention contract amount for Berkshire Farm Center is \$319,492.